 Since 1856, Tanner Krolle have been pioneers at the heart of the leathercraft industry.
-For well over a century, their discreet and enduring vision of British luxury has seen the brand maintain an unwaveringly loyal customer base.
 The attention to detail and quality of unrivalled craftsmanship are undoubtedly attributed to company founder, Fredrich Krolle, whose values remain at the core of every collection.

-From humble beginnings making saddles using rudimentary hand tools, to producing highly recognisable luggage, bags, attachés, document cases and jewellery boxes using only the finest quality materials their aim to make the very best products has never been compromised.
-Each and every piece is shaped by highly skilled technicians using age-old skills to stand the test of time.
+From humble beginnings making saddles using rudimentary hand tools, to producing highly recognisable luggage, bags, attachés, document cases and jewellery.
 Forever looking towards the future, Tanner Krolle is a name synonymous with authenticity, heritage and thoroughly modern, global outlook.

 The War Years